gruckion/Proloquium/TASK_LIST.md

 - [ ] Look at AutoGPT's update to allow it to write its own code and run scripts allows it to recursively develop
 - [ ] RobotGPT has voice
 - [ ] This product looks like a finished product https://www.imagica.ai/ but is waiting list
+- [ ] Find a way to find and crawl documentation needed to write code
+- [ ] Maybe a pseudo code to code converter which is more compact for GPT to work with
+- [ ] Maybe obfuscate the code and provide that compressed code too and do lookups via indexes
+- [ ] Produce a vector map of the code base and how it relates to each other and external libraries

 ## Application